trpetrovich/Ltran/README.md

 # I want a feature in Ltran.
 Can I submit a pull request?
 I'd prefer not, I'm mostly building Ltran to learn, but you can open issues for feature requests.

-# Where can I read the documentation for Ltrna?
+# Where can I read the documentation for Ltran?
 DOCS.md.